John W. Breen

 John W. Breen (May 9, 1907 – February 9, 1984) was an American football and basketball player, coach, and executive.
 He was active in the college ranks before becoming an administrator in the American Football League for the Houston Oilers.

 Playing career

 Breen grew up in Milwaukee, Wisconsin and played high school football at Milwaukee East Division High School.
 He then went on to Carroll College in Waukesha, Wisconsin where he was named "most valuable player" and team captain in both football and basketball.

-Coaching career
+Coaching career and military service

-Carroll
+Carroll (WI)

-After graduation from Carroll in 1935, Breen began coaching freshman teams and teaching classes Breen was the 19th head football coach, serving held that for 11 seasons, from 1938 until 1948.
+After graduation from Carroll in 1935, Breen began coaching freshman teams and teaching classes.
+Breen was the 19th head football coach, serving held that for 11 seasons, from 1938 until 1948.

+Breen's tenure at Carroll was interrupted by World War II, during which he served as a lieutenant commander in the United States Navy.

 Lake Forest

 In 1949, Breen became the head coach at Lake Forest College in Lake Forest, Illinois and held the position for three seasons, through 1951.
 During his tenure as head coach, he accumulated a record of 9–13–2.
 While at Lake Forest he received nationwide publicity for defending the interests of small college athletics.
 In 1974, Lake Forest inducted him into their athletic "Hall of Fame" for his contribution to the football and basketball programs at the school.